Hello!

 People-pleasing and loss of identity

-Feeling unable to be completely honest about your choices
+Feeling unable to be completely honest about what they need

-Feeling as though you love your life but something still feels off
+Feeling like life looks good, but something still feels off

 Working with The Armed Forces

-As a military spouse, I know how this life can feel.
-The constant relocations, the long stretches of solo living, the way your own identity can take a back seat when your world is shaped by someone else’s service.
-For childfree military spouses, that isolation can run especially deep - existing on the edge of a community built around family milestones you’re not part of, while also trying to build and maintain your own sense of belonging.
+As a military spouse, I know how isolating this life can feel.
+The constant relocations, the long stretches of solo living, the way your own identity can take a back seat when your world is shaped by someone else's service.

-I also work with female reservists and veterans - women navigating the complex intersection of military identity, burnout, and the challenge of finding themselves outside of or after service.
-These are stories that deserve more space than they currently get.
+I also work with female reservists and veterans - women navigating the complex intersection of military identity, burnout, and the challenge of finding themselves outside of, or after, service.

 If any of this resonates, I'd love to hear from you.